DimitriPapadopoulos/numcodecs/docs/contributing.rst

     Python 3.8.15 | packaged by conda-forge | (default, Nov 22 2022, 08:49:06)
     [Clang 14.0.6 ] on darwin

-3. An explanation of why the current behavior is wrong/not desired, and what you expect instead.
+3. An explanation of why the current behaviour is wrong/not desired, and what you expect instead.

 Enhancement proposals